CaptainCrowbar/unicorn-lib/unicorn/io.md

 The default behaviour, if none of the flags below are used, is to simply write any string assigned to the iterator into the file, converted if necessary to the encoding specified in the constructor (UTF-8 by default).
-Text need not be written one line at a time; a single output string can contain multiple lines.
+Text need not be written one line at a time; a single output string can contain multiple lines, and need not end on a line boundary.

+By default, output follows whatever buffering behaviour the `<cstdio>` library defaults to.
+Flags can be used to select line buffered or unbuffered output.

 See the [`unicorn/mbcs`](mbcs.html) documentation for the behaviour of the error handling flags on output.